clinaresl/ksearch/domains/README.md

   that this might not be an error and in some **directed** graphs, the number of paths between two designated vertices is bounded.

+In case an algorithm solving the *k* simple shortest-path problem has been used, it also verifies whether every solution path is simple, i.e., loopless.

+If various algorithms are given to `--solver` then a cross-verification is conducted also to verify that the distribution of solution costs is the same in algorithms.

 # Reporting #

 As noted above, when using the directive `--csv` a full report with the solution